Charged Particles

 Mike's major influences on bass include Jaco Patorius, John Patitucci, Geddy Lee, Billy Sheehan, and Stuart Hamm.
 Thus, his bass playing mixes the light touch and technical wizardry of contemporary jazz players with the high energy and aggressive pulsing of the most exciting rockers.
 Mike has appeared in concert with Ernie Watts, Richard Stoltzman, Greg Bissonette, John Faddis, and Bob Mintzer.
 Mike is currently teaching privately and has gigged with various groups in the Columbus area, including Group LA, Gene Walker's Generation, Midnight Magic, and the Michael Rak Trio.

-RON Hope
+Ron Hope

 Ron Hope (Congas and Percussion) began playing drums under the instruction of Master Drummer Tony West at age 10 in the Paul Lawrence Dunbar Center for African Study.
 While studying with Mr. West, Ron began performing with Dance Instructor and choreographer Leeland Johnson, who was engaged with an Afro Caribbean dance company at the time.
 And as a result, Ron spent much of his preteen and teen years working with African, Caribbean, and jazz dance troupes.
 At the age of 16, Ron began to branch out by performing in jazz clubs with local musicians in the Columbus, Ohio, area, including the Taj Mahal and the Oasis Lounge.